slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Never allow someone to be your priority while allowing yourself to be their option.' -- Mark Twain*

 Focus on what you can give.
-You receive in proportion to what you give.
+You'll receive in proportion to what you give.

-However after taking first steps [mirror](chapter_3_action.md#on-mirroring) their behavior.
+However, after taking first steps, [mirror](chapter_3_action.md#on-mirroring) their behavior.
 There comes a time when you have to stop crossing oceans for people who wouldn’t even jump puddles for you.
-Run away from people who treats you like you’re ordinary and partner with people who wants you to be all you can be.
+Partner with people who wants you to be all you can be.

 Hints: